tanna-1/py-http-server/README.md

 3. **DefaultMiddleware**
    Adds default headers `Server` and `Date` to all responses.

+4. **VirtualHostMiddleware**
+   Forwards the request to different handler chains based on the `Host` header's value.

 ### Routers
 > [!NOTE]
 > `CodeRouter` is a base class and cannot be used on its own.